slack-samples/deno-request-time-off/README.md

 provided by Slack that are accessible wrappers around popular [Slack APIs][api]) and [Custom Functions][custom-func] (functions that you can author).

-#### Triggers

-This application contains a single link trigger stored in the `trigger.ts` file in the root.

-#### Workflows

-This application contains a single workflow stored under the `workflows/` folder.

 #### Functions

+[Functions][custom-func] are reusable building blocks that accept inputs, perform calculations and provide outputs.

+This project's functions are stored under the `./functions` directory.

-This application's workflow is composed of two functions chained sequentially:
+This application's [workflow](#workflows) is composed of two functions chained sequentially:

 1. The workflow uses the OpenForm [Built-in Function][functions] to collect data from the user that triggered the workflow.